A Communication Science and Disorders MA/MS is required in order to fulfill the clinical component of this program.

-It is the responsibility of the applicant to complete all admission requirements prior to enrollment.
+It is the responsibility of all applicants to complete all admission requirements prior to enrollment.

 All applicants must:

-- Submit an essay - a description of professional and educational goals that are realistically attainable during enrollment in the program;
+- Submit an essay describing your professional and educational goals that are realistically attainable during enrollment in the program.

-- Submit resume including work and/or volunteer profession related experience summary;
+- Submit a resume including a summary of work and/or volunteer profession related experience.

 Tuition Waiver Program through SHRS